-Burbank actually lived in what is now downtown Santa Rosa, making the 17-mile round trip to his 18-acre farm by bicycle.
+Burbank actually lived in what is now the Luther Burbank Home & Gardens in downtown Santa Rosa, and he made the 17-mile round trip to his 18-acre farm by bicycle.
 After his death, the farm was leased to a nursery until 1957.
 Eventually Burbank’s widow sold the property, but stipulated that three acres remain undeveloped as a memorial to her husband.

 In 1974, local historians formed the Western Sonoma County Historical Society (WSCHS) to protect the remaining acreage.
-They removed vast amounts of poison oak and blackberry bushes, rebuilt an exact replica of a barn destroyed by fire, and restored a small cottage that's now listed on the National Register of Historic Places.
+They rebuilt an exact replica of a barn destroyed by fire and restored a small cottage that's now listed on the National Register of Historic Places.

 For gardeners, the best part of a visit to the 3.5-acre farm is the chance to take a docent-led or self-guided tour of the grounds, which contain living specimens of Burbank's work.

-One of Burbank's apple trees contains an amazing 25 grafts.
-"That's 25 different kinds of apples," Sheffield noted.
-"They blossom and ripen at different times.
-The California Rare Fruit Growers have labeled each of the grafts."
+A single apple tree contains an amazing 25 grafts, producing 25 different kinds of applies which blossom and ripen at different times.

 For self-guided tours, look for the free trail maps on the kiosk and barn.
 Docent tours are also available, by appointment.
 And don’t miss the plant sale every Wednesday, 9 a.m.-noon.